Part of the Faculty of Religion and Values

 KS1 and KS2:

-The Religious Education in English School (Non-Statutory Guidance) aims to ensure that all pupils play a full part in their learning of R.E.:
+The Religious Education in English Schools (Non-Statutory Guidance) aims to ensure that all pupils play a full part in their learning of RE:

 - As learners, by deploying skills, asking questions and exploring answers.